Updated: Nov 7

-In contrast to percentage of completion method, completed contract method allow contractors to delay the report of all project revenue until its completion.
+In contrast to the percentage of completion method, the completed contract method allow contractors to delay the report of all project revenue until its completion.
 But it’s possible to have the payment received before the end of the project.
-This approach is best applied for short term contracts which can be less than 2 years or have gross profit less than $1 million.
-This method also allow contractors to defer taxes into future period.
+This approach is best applied for short-term contracts that can be less than 2 years or have gross profit of less than $1 million.
+This method also allows contractors to defer taxes into the future period.

 Tax Reporting Strategies